Brazil sets single-day record for coronavirus cases - News Break

 The Health Ministry did not respond to request for comment about the allegations.

-On Wednesday, the committee also called representatives of Facebook (FB.O), Google (GOOGL.O) and Twitter (TWTR.N) to testify before the committee as it weighs possible crimes related to misinformation online about COVID-19. read more
+On Wednesday, the committee also called representatives of Facebook, Google and Twitter to testify before the committee as it weighs possible crimes related to misinformation online about COVID-19.